dkrutsko/Sensor-Simulator/README.md

 # Sensor Simulator

-This application visualizes wireless antenna connectivity by providing an editor for creating and modifying various antenna properties.
-This results in the ability to determine whether or not constructing an antenna network strictly out of directional sensors is feasible.
+<p align="justify">This application visualizes wireless antenna connectivity by providing an editor for creating and modifying various antenna properties.
+This results in the ability to determine whether or not constructing an antenna network strictly out of directional sensors is feasible.</p>

 ### Authors
 **D. Krutsko**